gcdevops/strategie-devops-strategy/Content/MandateProposals/ArushiProposal.md

 ~~Planning ahead will help Canada to respond and stay ahead of the technological curve rather than react to the changes around us.~~ In pursuit of improving quality of life for Canadians, ESDC needs to manage these changes in society and provide a support structure to prepare Canadians towards unprecedented risks and disruption from global participants.
 ~~To safeguard the needs of Canadians and continuously improve their quality of life, ESDC should anticipate the needs and challenges of the future.
 ESDC should be prepared to redesign its programs and services to stay ahead to meet the changing needs of Canadians.
 ESDC should keep an open mind towards radical transformation of its program and service delivery practices to keep pace with the technological advances and prepare Canadians to take on more centric roles in the digital economy.~~

-_Mainstream economics has worked on the theory of scarcity … and now with the abundance of information around there is a shift seen in the commoditization of the digital goods/services … An economic system of abundance
-Universal access to information
-Employment and education pegged on skills and interests_

 _Existing challenges in implementation_:
 -	Existing governance policies and practices are proven for past programs and services.
 Due to shift in the software development and implementation practices, these policies and practices may not best suited for transformational technologies and initiatives